scrubbbbs/cbird/readme.md

 	- Align and flip between matching pairs
 	- Zoom-in to examine details
 	- False-color visualization of differences
-	- No-reference quality metric
+	- No-reference subjective quality estimate
-	- Jpeg quality setting estimate
+	- Jpeg compression quality estimate
 	- Align and compare videos side-by-side or stacked
-- General management
+- File management
 	- Sort/rename based on similarity
 	- Rename using regular expressions

 Format Support
 =========================
-Available formats will vary based on the configuration of Qt and FFmpeg.
+Common formats are supported, as well as many obscure formats.
+The available formats will ultimately vary based on the configuration of Qt and FFmpeg.

 `cbird -about` lists the image and video extensions.
 Note that video extensions are not checked against FFmpeg at runtime, so they could be unavailable.

 Additionally, zip files are supported for images.

 To get the most formats you will need to compile FFmpeg and Qt with the necessary options.
-Additional image formats are available with [kimageformats](https://invent.kde.org/frameworks/kimageformats).
+Additional image formats are also available with [kimageformats](https://invent.kde.org/frameworks/kimageformats).

 License
 =========================